BU Logo

 The syllabus below will be updated throughout the semester with lecture notes and reading materials.
 Links to homework assignments will come alive when the assignment is ready for you to work on.
 The first assignment will give instructions on how you can submit your solution using Gradescope.

 Textbook: You are not required to buy a text book.
-For background reading, you may want to check out the following two books from which I will use materials: Artificial Intelligence by Patrick H. Winston, the only edition, and Artificial Intelligence A Modern Approach by Russell and Nordiv, Edition 2, Edition 3, or Edition 4.
-Both books provide a fundamental background of AI.
-I will follow, for example, the chapters about Expert Systems and Neural Nets in the Winston book and about Robotics in the Russell and Norvig book, and then augment the materials with newer articles, especially with regards to deep learning.
+For background reading, you may want to check out the following two books from which we will use materials: and Artificial Intelligence A Modern Approach by Russell and Norvig, Edition 2, Edition 3, or Edition 4. and Artificial Intelligence by Patrick H. Winston, Both books provide a fundamental background of AI.
+We will follow, for example, the chapters about Expert Systems and Neural Nets in the Winston book and about Robotics in the Russell and Norvig book, and then augment the materials with newer articles, especially with regards to deep learning.

 Requirements